Do I Need Therapy?

 Do you have a mental health condition?

-Mental health challenges that may benefit from treatment
+Mental health challenges that may benefit from treatment with a therapist

-• Emotional challenges: mental health conditions such as anxiety, depression, post-traumatic stress disorder, etc.
+• Emotional challenges: mental health conditions such as anxiety, depression, post-traumatic stress disorder, etc. which you need to be address

-• Cognitive challenges: low self esteem, excessive worry, repeated negative thoughts, distractibility, feeling suicidal, etc.
+• Cognitive challenges: low self-esteem, excessive worry, repeated negative thoughts, distractibility, feeling suicidal, etc.

 • Daily life challenges: social anxiety, family conflicts, sleepless nights, workplace stress, concerns related to romantic relationships/marriage, etc.